How to Determine if a Rectangle is Perfect

 Y2 = max(Y2, y2)

-# accumulate the area of small rectangles
+# accumulate the area of the small rectangle

 actualArea += (x2 - x1) * (y2 - y1)